Walujohn/cdc-health-agent/README.md

 This agent is structured to support the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction), an open standard for connecting LLMs and tools.
 See `cdc_agent/mcp_stub.py` for an example integration stub.
 In production, this allows the agent to be used as a plug-and-play MCP server or to consume data/tools from any MCP-compliant client or server (such as Claude, Gemini, and future enterprise IDEs).

+## ⚡ Performance & Caching

+- The CDC scraper uses [requests-cache](https://requests-cache.readthedocs.io/) for disk-based HTTP caching.
+This accelerates repeat requests, avoids unnecessary load on .gov sites, and ensures reproducible, stable agent runs—critical for demos and regulated environments.
+- In production, the agent would use an official API if available, but for this POC, HTTP caching + BeautifulSoup scraping provides fast, stable results.

 Author
 John Harris